HumphreyCurtis/GuardianCycle/portfolio/system-design.md

 ![Processing UML Class diagram](media/processing_class_uml.svg)

-As illustrated the Processing code follows the OOD philosophy, with each class representing a modular functionality, using a form of Model-View-Controller design pattern.
+As illustrated the Processing code follows the object oriented design philosophy, with each class representing a modular functionality, using a form of Model-View-Controller design pattern.
 In brief the _Gui_ class serves as the View - producing the various on screen elements (buttons, etc) and displaying data from the route to the user.
 The Controller aspect is dually handled by _DataHandler_  and _MQTTHandler_ which is responsible for accepting input either from  the MQTT protocol or from the user and processing that accordingly.
 Lastly the Model element is handled by _Calculator_, _Maps_ and _PolyLineEncoder_ which take the JSON data from the _Route_ class (referred to above) and runs it through algorithms to determine calories, distance covered, etc and correspondingly then place that data in geographical form (the _PolyLineEncoder_ acting to compress latitude / longitudinal data when sending over the lightweight MQTT network).

 #### IoT Device